bluecough/AMP_AD_Hostname_check/README.md

 ## Assumption

-- AzureAD Connect is installed in your environment and you are sync'ing your devices to your AzureAD Tenant
+- AzureAD Connect is installed in your environment and you are sync'ing your devices to your AzureAD Tenant.
+- On premise AD Command is also below.
+However, you will need to have RSAT Tools installed on your Windows Desktop.

 ## Getting AzureAD List of Machines